babylon-runtime/babylon-runtime.github.io/README.md

 ## Conventions

+- images should be saved in `/assets/` folder, well named and classified
 - image or code caption should be placed below these elements, in italic, starting with a capital letter, ending with punctuation. example:

 ```markdown